-This feature allows the driver to operate the ignition switch with the push of a button, as long as the ENGINE START/STOP button is installed and the Remote Start/Keyless Enter-N-GoTM Key Fob is in the passenger compartment.
+This feature allows the driver to operate the ignition switch with the push of a button, as long as the Remote Start/Keyless Enter-N-GoTM Key Fob is in the passenger compartment.

-Normal Starting

-Using The ENGINE START/STOP Button - Automatic Transmission Only
+Normal StartingUsing The ENGINE START/STOP Button

 1. The transmission must be in PARK or NEUTRAL.
-2. Press and hold the brake pedal while pressing the ENGINE START/STOP button once.
+2. Press and hold the brake pedal while pushing the ENGINE START/STOP button once.

 3. The system takes over and attempts to start the vehicle.
 If the vehicle fails to start, the starter will disengage automatically after 10 seconds.
-4. If you wish to stop the cranking of the engine prior to the engine starting, press the button again.
+4. If you wish to stop the cranking of the engine prior to the engine starting, push the button again.